About this cultivar:

 Melittis (Mel-it-is) has the charming common name of Bastard Balm.
 It is a monotypic (one species) genus in the mint family that is native to England and Wales.
 It produces a typical mint-like flower in the summer shaped like a small tube that flares open at the end into 3 lower and 1 upper lobes.

-Melittis flowers are honey-scented and are normally white with the lower central lobe a contrasting color of pink or purple...a landing strip of sorts for the busy bees that love it.
-In fact the genus name is derived from the Greek melitta, which is in turn from melissa ("a bee").
+Melittis flowers are honey-scented and are normally white with the lower central lobe a contrasting colour of pink or purple...a landing strip of sorts for the busy bees that love it.
+In fact the genus name is derived from the Greek melitta, which is in turn from melissa (a bee).

 Melittis leaves, in true mint fashion, are very aromatic.
 Although a newly-bruised leaf does not have a pleasant scent, when dried,Melittis smells sweet and pleasant like freshly cut hay.